0:00

 walking ability

-and the movement ability.
+and their movement ability.

-Those kids lost walking ability
+Those kids lost their

-and because of Dr. Duchene's
+And because of Dr. Duchene's

-seminal contribution.
+seminal contribution,

-So this a disease got the name
+so this disease got the name

 of Duchenne muscular dystrophy.

-This side, you can see a
+On this slide, you can see

-boy who is 12 years old,
+a boy who is 12 years old,

 who has Duchenne